What is TMJ?

 - Are your teeth sensitive, loose, broken or worn?

-There are various treatment options that Dr. Forfar and Dr. Carroll can utilize to improve the harmony and function of your jaw.
-Once an evaluation confirms a diagnosis of TMJ disorder, Dr. Forfar or Dr. Carroll will determine the proper course of treatment.
+There are various treatment options that we can utilize to improve the harmony and function of your jaw.
+Once an evaluation confirms a diagnosis of TMJ disorder, the oral surgery specialists will determine the proper course of treatment.
 It is important to note that treatment always works best with a team approach of self-care joined with professional care.